-NC Lawmakers Fall Short Of Legalizing Real Money Gambling Apps
+NC Lawmakers Fall Short Of Legalizing Sports Gambling Apps

 Hopes are fading in the fight for real money gambling apps in North Carolina.
 After weeks of lengthy deliberation, House lawmakers were finally ready to deliver on two online sports betting bills.
 But when push came to shove, their colleagues would not provide the necessary approval.